 We take great pride in the quality of our modern, local facilities.
 We employ a team of qualified, professional embalmers for this specialised area of service.
 We would strongly advise your loved one is taken into our care for embalming, particularly if viewing is to be arranged.
-This restores a person’s truer appearance and allows you and your family to remember the person as they were in life.
+Embalming restores a more natural appearance and allows you and your family to remember your loved one as they were in life.
 In most cases, embalming also ensures that the coffin can remain open for viewing.

 Viewing is a common tradition in Scotland, which takes place in advance of the funeral service, allowing your family an opportunity to say goodbye on a personal level.
 Your loved one can be taken home to rest until the day of the funeral or viewing can be arranged for in one of our beautifully appointed and private rest rooms.

 If burial is preferred, your first decision is which cemetery to choose.

 If your family have an existing lair, our funeral director will require the original lair certificate.
 If the lair certificate is lost or mislaid, we will simply require the name of the cemetery, the name(s) of those interred and their date of death (if known).

 To purchase a new lair we will need the name of the cemetery and the name and address of the person who the lair certificate is to be made out to.
 In North Lanarkshire, new lairs can only be purchased at the time of need and cannot be pre-purchased.
 The funeral director will advise on all regulations pertaining to burial or scattering of cremated remains in their cemeteries and advise on the costs.

 The Cemetery for new lairs in Coatbridge is now on Coltswood Road, Coatbridge.